Twerking, Costume Changes & So Much More! Jennifer Lopez Gives It Her All for 2019 Grammys Motown Tribute

 Thus, it was only right that the American record label was honored at the 2019 Grammys.
 Jennifer Lopez, Smokey Robinson and Ne-Yo led the tribute performance by taking to the stage at the Staples Center in Los Angeles on Sunday.

 J.Lo, who wore a Diana Ross-inspired sequin gown, kicked off the performance by tackling a medley of Motown hits.
 The tribute medley included classics like "Dancing in the Street," "Please Mr. Postman," "Money (That's What I Want)" and many more.
-After Lopez's rousing performance, Robinson performed The Temptations' iconic song, "My Girl."
+Alex Rodriguez's lady's presentation was anything but low-key as she channeled classic Motown dance moves and underwent several costume changes.

+After Lopez's opening of the tribute, Robinson came onto the stage and performed The Temptations' iconic song, "My Girl."
 While swaying with Jennifer, Smokey lovingly replaced the lyrics with, "My Jen"...leaving us all thoroughly jealous.
 Grammys host Alicia Keys got in on the Motown fun as she joined Lopez for a couples verses of "Papa Was a Rolling Stone."

-As Ne-Yo is a current Motown artist, it was only right that he performed Stevie Wonder's "Another Star" for the Grammys audience.
+As Ne-Yo is a current Motown artist, it was just perfect that he performed Stevie Wonder's "Another Star" for the Grammys audience.
+Eventually, Lopez joined Ne-Yo for a duet, which included crawling on top of a grand piano and twerking.

 Lopez, Robinson and Ne-Yo's tribute was taken in by celeb attendees including Cardi B, Janelle Monáe, Miley Cyrus, Shawn Mendes and countless others.